What do Presbyterians believe?

 Yes.
 We practice what is called an open table.
 In fact, the language that we use before the sacrament says it all, "This is not a Presbyterian table, and this is not the church's table.
 This is the table of our Lord, and all those who trust in him are welcome to come."

 Yes.
-Last year, we wrote a book about the Apostles' Creed, a short statement of faith we use nearly every week in worship.
+We wrote a book about the Apostles' Creed, a short statement of faith we use nearly every week in worship.
 You can download it for free by clicking here.

 If you have any further questions about what we believe or why we believe it, we would be happy to talk with you more.
 You can contact Casey Thompson or 610.688.8700, x214